Skip to main content

 Approaches to improving rural water quality include:

-- Improving the capacity of rural residents and agencies to test and treat private water supplies.
+• Improving the knowledge and capacity of rural residents, agencies, and organizations to test and treat water for safety and quality.

-- Restoring wetlands or other natural features that act as filtering systems for pollutants in the water.
+• Restoring wetlands or other natural features that serve to filter pollutants in the water.

 Improving Air Quality

-Strategies to improve air quality in rural communities may involve investments in renewable energy sources that emit fewer air pollutants.
-For example, the Rural Energy for America Program funds investments in energy sources with small carbon footprints, such as wind energy and geothermal energy.
+Air quality is another aspect of environmental quality in rural communities.
 Large-scale air quality projects may require state or regional partnerships to produce meaningful changes, as air pollution levels in urban areas influence rural air quality.
 Policies that decrease sources of air pollution in urban areas could have a larger impact on rural health outcomes than rural interventions alone.

 Revitalizing Land and Mitigating Contaminants

 Rural communities often face environmental hazards that arise from industrial or manufacturing activities.
 These sites can continue to release contaminants into the environment after they are abandoned or close operations.
-The term “brownfields” is used to describe former commercial sites whose future use is complicated by the real or perceived presence of contaminants or other hazards.
+The term brownfields describes former commercial sites whose future use is complicated by the real or perceived presence of contaminants or other hazards.
 Some brownfields are also Superfund sites, which are confirmed hazardous waste sites that pose serious threats to health and safety.

 Cleaning and redeveloping brownfield sites provides multiple opportunities for rural communities to address social determinants of health (SDOH).
 Rural communities can use existing infrastructure to invest in new economic developments or convert the site to productive farmland.
 Rural communities have also used brownfield renovations as opportunities to offer job training in waste management, water quality monitoring, and emergency response.

-- The Cerro Gordo County Department of Public Health in rural Iowa implemented a project to address unsafe arsenic levels in local well water sources.
-The Department conducted extensive testing and determined the aquifer that was contributing to arsenic contamination.
+• The Cerro Gordo County Department of Public Health in rural Iowa implemented a project to address unsafe arsenic levels in local well water.
+The department conducted extensive testing and identified the aquifer that was contributing to arsenic contamination.
 County officials created a communications campaign to warn residents about the effects of arsenic contamination and created recommendations for water testing and drilling.
-The County also enacted a policy that established the need for arsenic testing and required new wells to use a different aquifer source.
+The county also enacted a policy that established the need for arsenic testing and required new wells to use a different aquifer source.

 Implementation Considerations

-- Who lives near the environmental exposure?
+• Who lives near the environmental exposure?
 Who will be affected?
-Are minority populations, low-income populations, or tribal communities more likely to be affected than other populations?

 Resources to Learn More